Inverse demand tracking in transportation networks: The model problem

 In this regard, the reconstruction task can be modeled via the bilevel optimization problem

-Here, some continuous, linear mapping $\mathcal C\colon L^2(\Omega\times\mathcal T,\R^n)\to H$ plays the role of an observation operator which maps the difference of the network fluxes and the observed fluxes to some observation space $H$ which is assumed to be Hilbert.
-Let us also recall that $\Psi$ denotes the continuous linear solution operator associated with the lower level problem \eqref{eq:lower_level}, see \cref{def:lower_level_solution_operator}.
+Here, some linear, continuous mapping $\mathcal C\colon C(\overline\Omega,L^2(\mathcal T,\R^n))\to H_z$ plays the role of an observation operator that maps the difference of the network flows and the observed flows to some observation space $H_z$, which is assumed to be Hilbert.
+Similarly, the linear, continuous mapping $\mathcal D\colon L^2(\mathcal T)\to H_u$ plays the role of an observation operator addressing the inflow, and the observation space $H_u$ is a Hilbert space.
+Let us also recall that $\Psi$ denotes the solution operator associated with the lower-level problem \eqref{eq:lower_level}, see \cref{def:lower_level_solution_operator}.
+As already pointed out in \cref{sec:lower_level_solution}, it might also be reasonable to remove the constraint $\beta\in(\Lambda^m)^{|V_D|}$ from \eqref{eq:upper_level_problem}, resulting in a simpler problem.